ubeaut/openhab3-BOM-program/README.md

 For example if the icon was called light-showers the icon that you would get is a light bulb.
 If the icon has been renamed to light_showers then you get the correct icon.

 Create a rule to go to the BOM website and get the json forecast data for your location.
+This rule has to be an ECMA 262 5.1 edition rule and ot the new one that OH3 has now.

 Create pages or whatever you like and display the data.